 Harsh flash shots of animals at night can turn up horrible results.
 I took a shot of a frog in a tree the other night that turned out junk.
 The reason was, his skin was wet enough to reflect the flash in many small reflections.

-Ideally you’ll use a plastic diffuser made for your flash.
+Ideally you’ll use a plastic diffuser made for your flash, or a small light box that covers it.
 But, you can use anything, toilet paper, panty hose, or a thin and light cloth.
 Don’t tape the diffuser to your flash unit, it might get too hot and melt the tape.
 Use rubber bands to fasten it.